MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/standard/convert.md

 The <xref:microsoft.quantum.convert> namespace also provides some more exotic conversions, such as `FunctionAsOperation`, which converts functions `'T -> 'U` into new operations `'T => 'U`.

+## User-defined types

-Finally, the Q# standard library provides a number of user-defined types such as <xref:microsoft.quantum.math.complex> and <xref:microsoft.quantum.arithmetic.littleendian>.
+The Q# standard library also provides several user-defined types, such as <xref:microsoft.quantum.math.complex> and <xref:microsoft.quantum.arithmetic.littleendian>.
 Along with these types, the standard library provides functions such as <xref:microsoft.quantum.arithmetic.bigendianaslittleendian>:

 ```Q#